ShuangChen09/MCMC-method-for-SETINAR-model/README.md

 # MCMC-method-for-SETINAR-model
-Used bayesian MCMC method to estimate the parameters of self-exciting threshold integer-valued autoregressive model model This is a paper I came across while researching data cloning methods for estimating time series models, [here is the paper link]([paper link](https://www.sciencedirect.com/science/article/pii/S0167947321002449)).
+Used bayesian MCMC method to estimate the parameters of self-exciting threshold integer-valued autoregressive model model This is a paper I came across while researching data cloning methods for estimating time series models, ([paper link](https://www.sciencedirect.com/science/article/pii/S0167947321002449)).
 I found it particularly interesting, so I reproduced its code.

 ### step1
 establish the setinar(2,1) model